debkbanerji/minecraft-bedrock-server/README.md

 **Warning: It's a good idea to make sure your computer's time is synced and consistent so the correct backups are always retrieved and restored**

 If you want to restore a specific backup to the server when it is running, you can use the `force-restore <BACKUP_FILE_NAME>` command, which will create a separate backup of the current server state, gracefully stop the server, restore the backup you specified, and restart the server.

+### Automatic purging of old backups

+For both local, and remote backups, the software only keeps a limited number of backups, deleting the oldest ones once new ones are created.
+How many backups to keep is determined on a per type basis based on the values in `num-backups-to-keep-for-type`.
+Setting one of these values to `-1` means old backups of that type will never be deleted.

 ## Known issues
 ### Still in alpha